 In my years in the business, I have seen many home sales fall apart because inspectors blow common inspection issues out of proportion.
 Do you know what happens?
 The next buyer comes along, and they end up buying the house.
 The second buyer has an inspection too, but none of the same issues are magnified like the first inspector.
 The first buyer ends up losing out on a home they loved.

 Exaggeration of facts is one of the many reasons why a listing agent should attend the home inspection.
 Real Estate agents who don’t attend the inspection are not doing their clients any favors.
 This would be called lousy seller representation!

 The buyer’s agent will be there, and they love to blow home inspection issues out of proportion too.
 Simple issues become bigger problems.

 The Cover Your Ass Inspectors

-There are also home inspectors who will suggest to buyers that nearly everything they are inspecting should be looked at by some other professional.
+Home inspectors will also suggest to buyers that nearly everything they are inspecting should be looked at by some other professional.

 A top home inspector should be able to suggest when a professional is REALLY needed to look at a problem.
 It shouldn’t be “cover my ass syndrome” some inspectors come down with.